Skip to main content

 The Hypothalamic-Pituitary-Gonadal axis operates within a larger biological context, forming part of a complex, interconnected web of neuroendocrine systems.
 Its function is profoundly influenced by, and in turn influences, other major regulatory axes, most notably the Hypothalamic-Pituitary-Adrenal (HPA) axis, which governs the stress response, and the metabolic machinery that controls insulin sensitivity and energy balance.

 From a systems-biology perspective, many of the symptoms attributed to “hormonal decline” are the downstream consequences of chronic dysregulation in these interconnected systems.
-A state of or metabolic derangement creates an internal environment that is fundamentally inhospitable to robust HPG axis function.
+A state of chronic stress or metabolic derangement creates an internal environment that is fundamentally inhospitable to robust HPG axis function.

 The brain, perceiving a state of persistent threat or energy scarcity, strategically downregulates reproductive and long-term metabolic investment in favor of immediate survival.
 This is a primordial, adaptive response that, in the context of modern chronic stressors, becomes maladaptive.